openvinotoolkit/open_model_zoo/demos/object_detection_demo/python/README.md

 > **NOTE**: This demo is based on the callback functionality from the Inference Engine Python API.
   The selected approach makes the execution in multi-device mode optimal by preventing wait delays caused by the differences in device performance.
-However, the internal organization of the callback mechanism in Python API leads to FPS decrease.
-Please, keep it in mind and use the C++ version of this demo for performance-critical cases.
+However, the internal organization of the callback mechanism in Python API leads to a decrease in FPS.
+Please, keep this in mind and use the C++ version of this demo for performance-critical cases.

 ## Demo Output

 The demo uses OpenCV to display the resulting frame with detections (rendered as bounding boxes and labels, if provided).
 The demo reports

-* **FPS**: average rate of video frame processing (frames per second)
+* **FPS**: average rate of video frame processing (frames per second).
-* **Latency**: average time required to process one frame (from reading the frame to displaying the results) You can use both of these metrics to measure application-level performance.
+* **Latency**: average time required to process one frame (from reading the frame to displaying the results).
+You can use both of these metrics to measure application-level performance.

 ## See Also